 Posada was a teammate of Mariano Rivera and Derek Jeter for all 17 seasons he played in the major leagues, more seasons than any other trio of teammates in history.
 It is likely that all three will eventually be enshrined in Cooperstown.
 Jorge probably faces the most difficult task of the three, as he was often overshadowed by stars more prominent in the media during his playing career, but his numbers do not lie: 1,829 games - over 1500 of them behind the plate - and a career batting line of .273/.374/.474 with 275 homers, 379 doubles and over 1,000 RBI.
 His career OPS+ was an excellent 121.
 Also worthy of notice is that he retired having played the second highest number of postseason games in history, 125, trailing only Jeter, and was well ahead of anyone for postseason games as a catcher - 119 to 63 for Yogi Berra.
 Only Bill Dickey had played more game at catcher in Yankees history, and he was in the franchise top ten for both doubles and homers.
 He was also remarkably consistent during his career, being durable and productive year after year.
 Very few catchers have been able to put up such brilliant offensive numbers for such a long period.
 Ironically, two of them - Berra and Dickey - also spent their entire career (or just about) with the Yankees.
-Had he played with almost any other franchise, Posada would be recognized as the greatest catcher in team history without an argument.
+On August 22, 2015 the Yankees retired Posada's number 20 and put up a plaque for him in Monument Park.

 - 5-time AL All-Star (2000-2003 & 2007)